Subscription Accounting for SaaS Companies

 MRR treatment of paused subscriptions — the consistent policy rule

-Some SaaS companies include paused subscriptions in MRR; others exclude them.
+Some SaaS companies include paused subscriptions in MRR (treating them as contracted subscribers who will return); others exclude them (treating them as churned until they reactivate).
 Neither is definitively correct, but the policy must be consistent and disclosed.
-Most investors prefer to see paused subscriptions excluded from MRR.
+Most investors prefer to see paused subscriptions excluded from MRR — it avoids inflating the active revenue base with customers who are not currently paying.

 Section 6 — Cancellations: End-of-Period and Immediate